 |---|---|---|---|

-Pro tip: Always check current specs on each platform before uploading since requirements update periodically.
+Pro tip: Always check current specs on each platform before uploading since requirements change.
+Keep your high-quality final file and make smaller copies from it as needed.

 Choosing the Right Photographer for Actor Headshots